salvois/DiscriminatedOnions/README.md

-# DiscriminatedOnions - A stinky but tasty hack to emulate F#-like discriminated unions in C#
+# Discriminated Onions - A stinky but tasty hack to emulate F#-like discriminated unions in C#

 [![NuGet](https://img.shields.io/nuget/v/DiscriminatedOnions.svg)](https://www.nuget.org/packages/DiscriminatedOnions)

-Welcome to this hacky, tiny and hopefully useful library that aims to bring some discriminated unions to C#, together with a bunch of techniques to roll your own ones.
+Welcome to this hacky, tiny and hopefully useful .NET 6 library that aims to bring some discriminated unions to C#, together with a bunch of techniques to roll your own ones.

 This is heavily inspired (as in "shamelessly copied") from F# discriminated union types and standard library, so you will find types and utility functions for `Option`s, `Result`s and `Choice`s, as well as poor man's `unit` type and `|>` (pipe) operator.